wadetb/shellspace/Docs/VR.md

 + When app suspends, the texture input queue fills up and this (currently, thanks to Present semantics) deadlocks the app.
 Detect this and stop sending updates, but accumulate a texture dirty rectangle.
 When unsuspended, submit the entire dirty rectangle.

++ SRGB transform on the VNC thread.

 # Performance

 + Bounds accumulation for Geometry objects, frustum culling
-+ Subrectangle texture update throttling
 + Optimize various decoders using NEON.
 + Accelerated CopyRect?
 + 16bit pixel support (runtime option)